Laraine Newman: Later life and career

 Newman's post-SNL film career has been in both leading and supporting roles, as well as a voice artist in television and features.

-In her memoirs Newman recounted dating Dan Aykroyd, Warren Zevon, Peter Cook, Phil Hartman, and P.J.
+In her memoirs, Newman recounted dating Dan Aykroyd, Warren Zevon, Peter Cook, Phil Hartman, and P.J.
 O'Rourke.
 She was also in a relationship with Mark Mothersbaugh of the new wave band Devo years after the band did a guest spot in the fourth season of SNL.
-Newman and Mothersbaugh were a couple for years, during which time Newman played Donut Rooter in the band's We're All Devo VHS release (1984).
+Newman and Mothersbaugh were together for a couple of years, during which time Newman played Donut Rooter in the band's We're All Devo VHS release (1984).
 In her memoirs, Newman claimed she was celibate for four years after the end of her relationship with Mothersbaugh.

 1970s

 Prior to leaving SNL, Newman appeared in American Hot Wax (1978) and did a cameo in Mr. Mike's Mondo Video (1979).

 1980s

 Newman continued to appear in film and television productions during the 1980s.
-Among these were Wholly Moses, Voltar The Invincible and Invaders from Mars.
+Among these were Wholly Moses, Voltar The Invincible, Perfect, and Invaders from Mars.
 She also had a small role in Woody Allen's Stardust Memories (1980).
 In 1986 she starred in the syndicated B-movie comedy series, The Canned Film Festival, playing the lead role as Laraine the usherette.
-Additionally, she made appearances on such programs as Laverne & Shirley, E.T. and Friends (1983), in which she reprised her role as Connie Conehead, Steve Martin's Best Show Ever (1981), St. Elsewhere, and Amazing Stories.
+Additionally, she made appearances on Laverne & Shirley, E.T. and Friends (1983) (in which she reprised her role as Connie Conehead), Steve Martin's Best Show Ever (1981), St. Elsewhere, and Amazing Stories.
 Newman auditioned for the role of Masha in Martin Scorsese's The King of Comedy (1983); the role was played in the film by Sandra Bernhard.
 By her own admission, Newman's career during this period languished as she struggled with depression and chemical dependency issues.
-Newman became sober in 1987, after 21 years of drug use.
+She became sober in 1987, after 21 years of drug use.

 Newman celebrated her 36th birthday in March 1988 with a party in Los Angeles that was the last time Gilda Radner was with her original SNL co-stars.
 According to Bill Murray, when he heard Radner was about to leave the party, he and Dan Aykroyd carried her around the Los Angeles house where the party was held so that she could say goodbye to everyone.
 Radner died on May 20, 1989.